-The aquatic in-stream ecosystems associated with the Isaac River and Cherwell Creek are largely not dependent on the surface-expression of groundwater.
+The aquatic in-stream ecosystems associated with the Isaac River and Cherwell Creek are largely not dependent on the surface expression of groundwater.
 The wetlands and farm dams in the locality are not likely to be aquatic GDEs.
 Modelling has shown that the Project would result in negligible increased leakage from surface flows of the Isaac River to the underlying alluvium.
-Therefore, impacts to surface flows and subsequently aquatic ecosystems downstream of the Project area are not expected (Ecological Service Professionals, 2021).
+Modelling has also shown that the Project's contribution to cumulative groundwater impacts associated with the surface water systems would also be negligible.
+Therefore, impacts to surface flows and subsequently aquatic ecosystems downstream of the Project area are not expected (Ecological Service Professionals, 2022).

 Any dependency on groundwater for riparian vegetation associated with the Isaac River and Cherwell Creek is likely to be facultative (i.e. intermittent), during dry times (E2M, 2021).
 However, there would be negligible drawdown in the alluvium along the Isaac River and Cherwell Creek as a result of the Project, as well as no impacts to groundwater quality.
+Modelling has also shown that the Project's contribution to cumulative groundwater impacts associated with the alluvium would also be negligible.
 Therefore, there would be no adverse impacts to riparian vegetation associated with the Isaac River and Cherwell Creek as a result of the Project.